werf/werf/docs/documentation/pages_en/advanced/storage_layouts.md

 ### Caching repository

 * You can specify it via the `--cache-repo` parameter (or `WERF_SECONDARY_REPO_<NAME>` environment variable).
-* There can be one or more secondary repos.
+* There can be one or more such repos.

-This one stores the previously assembled stages *(see the [primary repository](#primary-repository) features)*.
+This repo stores the previously assembled stages *(see the [primary repository](#primary-repository) functions)*.
 Unlike a secondary repository, a caching one supports reading and writing.
 Thus, werf can write newly built stages to the cache and use the stages from that cache.

 The existing stages will be copied from the caching repository to the primary one since the primary repo must contain all the built stages of the project images.
 All newly built stages will be pushed to both primary and caching repositories.